-Individual base pay is determined at the time of hire based on a well-defined and objectively scored competency and situational framework related to factors such as internal equity, value of skills and/or expertise, length of similar experience, and other relevant factors.
+Individual base pay is determined at the time of hire by the hiring supervisor based on a well-defined and objectively scored competency and situational framework related to factors such as internal equity, value of skills and/or expertise, length of similar experience, and other relevant factors.

 For the Chief Executive Officer, base pay is determined by the Board, based on the recommendation of the PCTMC.
-An individual's base pay upon appointment may not exceed the maximum for the established pay range of the position, and requires the following approvals:
+An individual's base pay upon appointment may not exceed the maximum for the established pay range of the position, and requires the following approvals:.

-Position Approver(s) Chief Executive Officer Board (upon recommendation of PCTMC) Chief Actuary Chief Health Director Chief Financial Officer Chief Operating Officer Chief Investment Officer General Counsel Chief Executive Officer (by delegation from the Board) Deputy Chief Investment Officer Chief Operating Investment Officer Managing Investment Director Investment Director Investment Manager Associate Investment Manager Chief Executive Officer Chief Investment Officer (by delegation from Chief Executive Officer)
+Position Approver(s)

+Chief Executive Officer Board

+(upon recommendation of PCTMC)

+Chief Actuary Chief Executive Officer

+Chief Health Director (by delegation from the Board)

+Chief Financial Officer

+Chief Operating Officer

+Chief Investment Officer

+General Counsel

+Deputy Chief Investment Officer Chief Executive Officer

+Chief Operating Investment Officer Chief Investment Officer

+Managing Investment Director (by delegation from Chief Executive Officer)

+Investment Director

+Investment Manager

+Associate Investment Manager